 Adams had previously been a trainee engineer at Rolls-Royce.
-It was he who pointed out to Wakefield that there was a crack in a cylinder of the Gnome engine of Waterbird; the Green engine of Commander (later Air Vice Marshal, KCB CBE) Schwann’s (later Swann) Avro D at Barrow-in-Furness was made only to function after he had correctly re-assembled the rocker gear.
+It was Adams who pointed out to Wakefield that there was a crack in a cylinder of the Gnome engine of Waterbird; the Green engine of Commander (later Air Vice Marshal, KCB CBE) Schwann’s (later Swann) Avro D at Barrow-in-Furness was made only to function after Adams had correctly re-assembled the rocker gear.

 On 25 November 1911, Adams made an historic acheivement in Waterbird by successfully taking off and alighting at Windermere.
 This was the first successful flight by a hydro-aeroplane outside France and America.
 There had been a period of bad weather, and Wakefield was not present.
 Adams therefore sent a telegram to Wakefield.

 When the Lakes Flying Company was formed on 20 December 1911, Adams entered into an Agreement by which he was given a share of profits, free accommodation and appointed as Manager.
 Wakefield described him as ‘the best partner for the job that any man ever had’.